morphingcoffee/install-ruby-on-macos/README.md

 How to tell if the script worked
 --------------------------------

-If the last thing the script displayed was "All done!", then everything the script was meant to do worked.
+If the last thing the script displayed was "All done!", then everything the script was meant to do worked. **Now make sure you quit and restart your terminal.**

 To verify that the Ruby environment is properly configured, run one or more of these
 commands: